3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 **Expected result**

-The output should be equal:
+The output of the last command should contain information that the SDWire is connected to the DUT.

+Example output:

 ```bash
 SD connected to: DUT
 ```

-## SDWire_006 Booting OS from SDWire
+## SDWire_006 OS booting form card mounted in the SDWire

 **Test description**

-This test aims to verify that the DUT can boot after flashing.
+This test aims to verify that the DUT boots properly after flashing SD Card by using SDWire.

 **Test setup**